GCTC-NTGC/gc-digital-talent/documentation/linux-setup.md

 ### PNPM

 We use PNPM to manage the packages for the javascript/typescript part of the app.
+Check which version should be installed by finding the `packageManager` field in [package.json](https://github.com/GCTC-NTGC/gc-digital-talent/blob/main/package.json).
 Make sure to substitute the correct version number into the command:

 ```
 curl -fsSL https://get.pnpm.io/install.sh | env PNPM_VERSION=<version> sh -
 ```
+The install script will also instruct you to run a `source` command to activate the tool in your session.

 Double check:

 ```
 pnpm --version
 ```

-The version should match `packageManager` in [package.json](https://github.com/GCTC-NTGC/gc-digital-talent/blob/main/package.json).

 ## Hosts File